derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-11/08/2025 16:25:12 : 3 Database Admins walked into a NoSQL bar.
+12/08/2025 16:23:57 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand binary, those who don't, and those who were expecting this joke to be in trinary.
+Obfuscated Reality Mappers (ORMs) can be useful database tools.
 <!-- replace-with-joke ends -->